 I continued into the town on the same night to an area that was even more quiet than the outskirts, a similar visual out come for the photographs was made, they were just too dark and I couldn’t drop my shutter speed anymore with out camera shake.
 I was definitely in need of a tripod but my time was limited here before my next travel.

 It was a complete ghost town, silent, the only signs of life was the occasional bike, car or this dog chained up outside the owners shop.
 I had never seen such a quiet side of thailand before which is why I wanted to capture and display the contrasts between the two atmospheres so much.

-It was this first experience that I would have to practice something that would be required if I am able to retract to the exact same spot in which the first of two photos have been taken.
-I did this by photographing the point where I had been standing to take the photograph…
+I wanted to successfully be able to retract to the exact same spot in which the first of two photos have been taken.
+I did this by photographing the point where I had been standing to take the photograph as a reference point…

 I also continued the night time shots on a main long stretch of road, I was able catch a few seconds of free time to stand in the middle of the road, Although I am not sure how easy it would of been to do that in the day time.